Amending Transactions

 • PO, PI, and PNs can only be cancelled if they have a status of pending or rejected.

-Reversed Transactions These can no longer be edited.
+Reversed Transactions Reversed transactions can no longer be edited.

-Cancelled Transactions These can no longer be edited.
+Cancelled Transactions Cancelled transactions can no longer be edited.

 Allocated Transactions